scalacenter/scala-3-migration-guide/README.md

 - some dropped features
 - and also some exciting new features

 Last but not least, the macros system from Scala 2 has been dropped and replaced by a new macro system that is safer, more robust and that breaks the compiler dependency.
 The downside of it, in terms of migration, is that all the macro usages must be re-written.
-Chances are that you don't use macros in your codebase, but you depend on libraries that define macro methods.
+Chances are you don't use macros in your codebase, but you depend on libraries that define macro methods.

 For a complete overview of the changes in Dotty compared to Scala 2, please visit the [Dotty website](https://dotty.epfl.ch/docs/reference/metaprogramming/toc.html).

-### What is left unchanged?

-There are reasons to say that Scala 3 is just another Scala version:
+Despite all those changes, Scala 3 is just another Scala version:
 - A large subset of the Scala 2 language still compiles to Scala 3.
-- The standard library API and implementation are unchanged.
+- The standard library is unchanged.
-- The ABI (Application Binary Interface) is unchanged, Scala 2 libraries can be used by Scala 3, and the other way around.
+- The ABI (Application Binary Interface) is unchanged.
+Scala 2.13 and Scala 3 libraries can be used on the same classpath.

-### ABI Compatibility

-The bytecode and the IR of scala-js, produced by the Scala 2 and Dotty compilers are the same.
-It means libraries published for either version can be used on the same classpath.
-It enables interoperability and gradual migration, and it relieves us from surprising behavior at runtime.

-### Metaprogramming
-Compiletime and runtime reflection of programs is incompatible between Scala 2 and Scala 3, so to provide macros with a common API across versions, the best solution is to [cross build](docs/cross-build.md).
-Some community libraries are already cross building macros between 2 and 3, listed in [macros.md](docs/macros.md).
-If you instead go all-in with Scala 3, you can still define Scala 2 macros in the same source file as Scala 3 macros, using the same API, as long as the macro implementation is compiled by Scala 2, (a guide will follow with how to do this).

-### Forwards Compatibility
-Scala 2 can actually understand many of the new features of Scala 3 as equivalent Scala 2 code.
-This means that using many of the new features in an API does not require cross publishing, such as:
-  - Enums
-  - Intersection types
-  - Higher Kinded type lambdas.
-  - Opaque type aliases.
-  - Scala 3 extension methods.
-  - New syntax for implicits.
-  - Inheritance of `open` classes and `super` traits.
-  - Exported definitions
+- The Scala 3 compiler can read the Scala 2.13 class files, so you can have Scala 2 dependencies in your Scala 3 project.
+- The scala 2.13 compiler will soon be able to read the Scala 3 class files as well.
+See the [Tasty reader roadmap](https://contributors.scala-lang.org/t/roadmap-for-the-tasty-reader-for-scala-2/4231).

 ## A Tour of the Migration Tools